rixx/books.rixx.de/data/reviews/astrid-lindgren/emil-in-the-soup-tureen/index.md

   - 2001-04-01
   did_not_finish: false
   rating: 4
+related_books:
+- book: astrid-lindgren/immer-dieser-michel
+  text: Another book in the series
+- book: astrid-lindgren/pippi-langstrumpf
+  text: Michel, just dialled to 11.
+- book: astrid-lindgren/madita
+  text: Michel, just as a girl (and Madita is less of an intentional troublemaker).
 ---

 Adorable book for kids.
 Emil is wonderful, as is everybody else.
 As usual, Astrid Lindgren doesn't flinch away from real